andrelopes301/andrelopes301/README.md

 <br>

 <p align="left">
 André Lopes, a Portuguese <strong>software engineer </strong> with a degree from Coimbra Institute of Engineering.
-Passionate about app development and problem-solving through code.<br>
+Passionate about app development and problem-solving through code.<br><br>
-Currently learning <strong>Outsystems</strong>, a low-code platform for quick custom app creation.<br>
+Currently learning <strong>Outsystems</strong>, a low-code development platform that allows for quick and efficient custom app creation with minimal coding.<br><br>
 Pursuing a <strong>Master in Informatics Engineering</strong> to deepen understanding of information systems and stay current with industry trends.
 </p>